Senexis/UnattendedWinstall/README.md

    - [Download Windows 10](https://www.microsoft.com/en-us/software-download/windows10)
    - [Download Windows 11](https://www.microsoft.com/en-us/software-download/windows11)
 3. Download and Install AnyBurn: [AnyBurn](https://anyburn.com/download.php)
-   - In AnyBurn, select the “Edit Image File” option.
+   - In AnyBurn, select the "Edit Image File" option.
    - Navigate to and select the Official Windows ISO file you downloaded in Step 2.
-   - Click on “Add” and select the autounattended.xml file you downloaded in Step 1 or just click and drag the autounattended.xml into the AnyBurn window.
+   - Click on "Add" and select the autounattended.xml file you downloaded in Step 1 or just click and drag the autounattended.xml into the AnyBurn window.
-   - Click on “Next,” then on “Create Now.”
-You should be prompted to overwrite the ISO file, click on “Yes.”
+   - Click on "Next," then on "Create Now."
+You should be prompted to overwrite the ISO file, click on "Yes."
    - Once the process is complete, close AnyBurn.
 4. Use this ISO file to Install Windows on a Virtual Machine OR use a program like Rufus or Ventoy to create a bootable USB flash drive with the edited Windows ISO file.
-(When using Rufus, don’t select any of the checkboxes in “Customize Your Windows Experience” as it creates another answer file, we don't want that.)
+(When using Rufus, don't select any of the checkboxes in "Customize Your Windows Experience" as it creates another answer file, we don't want that.)
    - [Rufus](https://rufus.ie/en/)
    - [Ventoy](https://www.ventoy.net/)
 5. Boot from the Windows Installation USB, do a clean install of Windows as normal, and the scripts will run automatically.